davewallace/api-specimen/README.md

 1. run `npm install`
 2. load up index.html in a browser

+##js-googlemaps

+After initial installation on Windows 10, I needed to navigate into `/node_modules/google-maps` and run `npm install` again, after that, the sample file loads with its required dependencies.

 # Style guide

 I encourage leaving a trail of URLs used to reference or inform your sample